carriercomm/go-to/SecurityReport.md

 [presentation of findings from testing and assignment of an appropriate risk ratings with respect to the developed system.]

+First of all.
+In System Virtualization solution I picked (LXC & Docker) the majority of security features are turned off by default.

 ## Challenges & Limitations

-[highlight any areas of the system that may be vulnerable to attack or those areas that require further investigation and analysis to ascertain the system’s level of vulnerability.]

-The main challenge is that it's impossible at IaaS level indetify few major Security Objectvies such as Indentity Abuse, Privacy, Financial Regulations and Reputation risks.
+The main challenge during threat modeling was the fact that it's impossible at IaaS level indetify few major Security Objectvies such as Indentity Abuse, Privacy, Financial Regulations and Reputation risks.
 These objectives should be managed at SaaS level.
+For example as IaaS level generated data is just a blob of bits.
+So all data should be assumed sensetive by default and treated accordingly.

+The other challenge was managing the private keys for both cloud providers.
+Amazon Ec2 and Windows Azure uses different mechanisms for user authentication and authorization.
+In both services I had to expose (upload to cloud managnemt console) my private cerificates.
+Also, there is no clear way to automate this procedure.
+So deploying such solution in organization with many developers whould be a challenge.

 ## Outcome

-[synopsis of results and outcome of project.]
+I was not satisfied with the levels of security provided by System Virtualization related to resource isolation & multitenancy.

+Encryption and container signing work well.

 ## Conclusion